-When you export video, you may have encountered the term "bitrate" once in a while.
-Then you are confused about what is bitrate exactly?
+When you export a video, you may have encountered the term "bitrate" once in a while.
+Then you are confused about what bitrate is exactly.
 Is there anything to do with my video quality?
 Don't worry.
 In fact, there are so many readers like you who have these doubts too.

-In this article, we will let you know what is video bitrate, the relationship between video bitrate and quality.
+In this article, we will let you know what video bitrate is, and the relationship between video bitrate and quality.
 In the end, we will give you a bonus about how to change the video bitrate.
 Continue reading!

 Bitrate is the number of bits per second.
 The symbol is bit/s.
 It generally determines the size and quality of video and audio files: the higher the bitrate, the better the quality, and the larger the file size because of File size = bitrate (kilobits per second) x duration.
 In most cases, 1 byte per second (1 B/s) corresponds to 8 bit/s.